A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Step 7: Optimize your profile

-Now, add all the extra details that will get the most out of your profile.
-All of these are optional, but if they apply to you, be sure to fill it out.
+Now, it’s time to add all the extra details that will help you get the most out of your profile.
+All of these are optional, but if they apply to you, be sure to fill them out.

 You can add: